capsidjs/capsid/README.md

 1. [When document is ready][DOMContentLoaded].
 2. When `capsid.prep()` is called.

-Because all components are automatically initialized when document is ready, you don't need care about initialization of elements which exist from the beginning.
+Because all components are automatically initialized when document is ready, you don't need to care about initialization of elements which exist from the beginning.
 See [Hello Example][] or [Clock Example][] about this.

 If you want to add components after `DOMContentLoaded`, you need to call `capsid.prep()` explicitly, which initializes all the component in the page.